Entry and privacy fact sheet

 Are there any limits to entry?

-- Lessors or lessors agents for renting or selling the premises must specify on the Entry notice a two-hour time period during which they intend to enter the premises.
-The lessor/agent must enter the property during the stated two-hour period.
+• The owner/manager renting or selling the premises must specify on the Entry notice a two-hour time period during which they intend to enter the premises.
+The owner/manager must enter the property during the stated two-hour period.
 They can stay in the property past the end of the two-hour period to complete the job.
-This does not apply to entry by other people such as tradespeople or valuers, alone or with the lessor/agent.
+This does not apply to entry by other people such as tradespeople or valuers, alone or with the owner/manager.

-- General inspections can not take place more than once every three months, unless the tenant agrees.
-The lessor/agent and tenant may also agree to less frequent inspections.
+• General inspections cannot take place more than once every three months, unless the tenant agrees.
+The owner/manager and tenant may also agree to less frequent inspections.

 Are the rules different for moveable dwellings?